 The Kubernetes open source management option

 As we move into less and less managed Kubernetes options, we find ourselves at the managed, open-source tier.
-Distributions like RKE and tools like Kops allow you to run Kubernetes on infrastructure you manage, but they aim to make the process a little easier.
+Distributions like RKE and tools like Kops and Kubeadm allow you to run Kubernetes on infrastructure you manage, but they aim to make the process a little easier.

 These solutions are ideal if you don’t want to use a managed or hosted solution — usually, this would be for either security or cost reasons.
 These tools allow you to manage the security profile of your Kubernetes, rather than trusting a cloud provider or vendor.
 And since they are both open-source, you can save on licensing.
 These can also be good solutions for Kubernetes when you aren’t in a cloud environment yet.